jonwang1026/macOS-strix-B450i/README.md

 I have used it on: Catalina 10.15.4 - Catalina 10.15.7

 HAVE NOT USED ON BIGSUR!!
+This is a dualboot system, and remember to have your windows installed as UFEI too!!

 # IMPORTANT!!
 If you are using this EFI folder:
     -You will need to create your own SMBIOS if you want to use iMessage, Facetime, any iServices, etc.